Harchytekt/inTime/docs/REST API Entities/Time Entry.md

 #### RETURNS
 A JSON-encoded dictionary including an id (`id`), Toggl id (`togglId`), starting date and time (`startDate`), ending date and time (`endDate`), duration in milliseconds (`duration`), description (`description`), running state (`running`) and the project name (`projectName`).
-The duration is calculated at call, its value is obviously `0`.
+> The duration is calculated at call, its value is obviously `0`.
+> The Toggl id is obviously `null` at this point.

 ##### Sample Response
 ```json